kartikey54/VaccineAvailabilityNotifier/README.md

 Step 2) Enter the details in the file .env, present in the same folder
 \
 \
-Step 3) On your terminal run: npm i && pm2 start vaccineNotifier.js
+Step 3) On your terminal run: npm i
+\
+\
+Step 4) Then, to start the app, on your terminal run: npm start
+\
+\
+To stop the pm2 server, run: npm run stop and to delete the server, run: npm run delete
 \
 \
 To close the app run: pm2 stop vaccineNotifier.js && pm2 delete vaccineNotifier.js

 Here's a sample of the resultant emails: